Many of us in Cleveland celebrate the New Year each year on January 1, with champagne toasts and celebrations as soon as the clock strikes midnight.

 The holiday – which is celebrated in many Asian cultures as well as in areas around the world with large Chinese populations – is one that centers around honoring deities and ancestors, and is a time for family and friends to gather.

-In 2022, the Lunar New Year begins on February 1.
-The holiday will usher in the Year of the (Water) Tiger.
+In 2023, the Lunar New Year begins on January 22.
+The holiday will usher in the Year of the (Water) Rabbit.

 Lunar New Year traditions